-We have listed many avenues to assist you in ministering to those in need.
-Please visit [ALMSGIVING] to learn more about each one listed here:
+We have listed opportunities to assist you in ministering to those in need.
+Please visit [ALMSGIVING] to learn more about each one listed below.
+If making an almsgiving donation for one or more of the following opportunities, please give by check, cash, or Venmo.
+Be certain to include the specific name of the almsgiving opportunity in the memo.

 Feeding the Hungry – Meijer Simply Give Food Drive